Oh my word, thank you for making this project so awesome!

 If you'd like to learn more about the game play, you can find a PDF of the rule book here, or you can watch another overview video:

 Are you ready to start the adventure?
-Because we have started a community-driven campaign that I would love you to participate in.
+Because we have started a community-driven expedition that I would love you to participate in.

 Just head on over to the first update to find out what it is all about and join in on the adventure.
 You won't regret it!